gdevic/A-Z80/tools/readme.txt

-This directory contains tools related to various aspects of the A-Z80 project.
+This directory contains various tools:

 Arduino
 =======
-Contains the Arduino Mega firmware to be run with a dongle described at: http://www.baltazarstudios.com
+The Arduino Mega firmware to be run with a dongle described at: http://www.baltazarstudios.com

 dongle
 ======
-This folder contains a number of scripts and files that run Z80 instructions through the Arduino dongle and collect timing and functional data.
+Several scripts and files that run Z80 instructions through the Arduino dongle to collect timing and functional data.

 Some instructions (daa, neg, sbc) have separate simulation scripts that contain functional implementation which is then compared to